taupirho/read-big-file-with-amazon-emr/README.md

 Once the cluster was up and running it was a case of copying the JAR file from S3 to the master node then submitting the following command

-$ spark-submit --class spark-read.test spark-scala.jar
+$ spark-submit --class sparkread.test spark-scala.jar

 The rest of the interaction is shown below